davidjthatcher/fff-skeleton/README.md

-# Fish Saint Augustine Booking Reports
+# PHP Application Skeleton

-Built on Fat-FreePHP Framework, using Bootstrap CSS for layout, and WooCommerce REST to read from our main site.
+Built on Fat-FreePHP Framework, using Bootstrap CSS for layout, and Model-View-Controller (MVC) structure.

-The Bootstrap layout is based on a tutorial series that you can follow on http://takacsmark.com.
+The Bootstrap layout and MVC structrue is based on a tutorial series at http://takacsmark.com.